+- The law could threaten any Web-based company that includes user-supplied content.
 It’s nearly impossible for a site to monitor all the content users upload.
 If even a fraction of it infringes on copyright laws, the entire site could be shut down, amounting to censorship or blacklisting.
 Reddit, YouTube, Facebook, Google, Wikipedia; all of these are sites whose business could be threatened by these bills.

-Established content-providers have the resources to stave off the constant claims of copyright infringement that could arise.
+- Small start-up tech companies wouldn’t survive in a SOPA-hostile environment.
+Established content-provider s have the resources to stave off the constant claims of copyright infringement that could arise.
 Small upstarts, who need to spend resources on improving their technology instead of in courts, don’t.

+- The bills’ measure to cut off access to offending sites messes with online security protocols, exposing anyone who engages in e-commerce to additional security risk.
 Taking over the ability to block sites by their domains will literally break the Internet, putting the entire industry in jeopardy.
 It’s estimated that Hollywood loses about $446 million in profit due to piracy each year.
 The entire online industry is worth 3.8% of U.S. GDP(approximately $574 billion).
 We’re all for reigning in piracy, but it’s not worth breaking an Internet industry that is thriving in our recessed economy.